Flagsmith/flagsmith-docs/docs/enterprise/overview.md

 - The Flagsmith REST API
 - The Flagsmith administration front end (a React-based web application)
-- A SQL Database (currently we support Postgres and Oracle)
+- A SQL Database (currently we support Postgres)
 - A time-series database (currently we support InfluxDB 2.0)

-All of these components are open source, but the API is also provided as an "Enterprise Edition" which has additional features and capabilities.
-In order to deploy an Enterprise Edition version you can
+All of these components are open source, but the API is also provided as an "Enterprise Edition" which has additional features and capabilities:

+- Roll Based Access Controls
+- SAML authentication
+- Additional Database Engines (Oracle, SQL Server and MySQL)

 ## Deployment Options